DonovanK13/DonovanK13/README.md

 ### Hello there 👋

-Hello!
-My name is Dukho Donovan Kim, and while I have a strong background in finance and business development, I have recently discovered a passion for data science.
+My name is Dukho Donovan Kim.
+While I have a strong background in finance and business development, I have recently discovered a passion for data science.
 With more than 20 years of experience in investment banking, consumer finance, and solar power project development, I am a specialist in financial modeling, investment research, and data analysis.